ruddfawcett/octodex.py/README.md

 - Check for errors given by the API and handle them

 ##Use of Octocats
 Check out the GitHub Octodex frequently asked questions (http://octodex.github.com/faq), for specific use.
-GitHub owns all of the Octocats, this Ruby class just uses an API that grabs all of their data.
+GitHub owns all of the Octocats, this Python class just uses an API that grabs all of their data.